4GeeksAcademy/python-functions-programming-exercises/exercises/10-Array-Methods/README.md

 ## 💡 Hints:

-+ Every list comes with default functions that allow sorting - use it inside your function!
++ Every list comes with default functions that allow sorting - use them inside your function!

 + Stuck on sorting?
 Read the W3 Schools page on sorting lists: